Category Archives: Labs

 Tasks

 The task for this week is separated into two parts.
-First finish the first part and present your solution.
-Then improve your existing solution by solving the second part and present the solution again.
+First complete the first part and present your solution.
+Then improve your existing solution by solving the second part of the task and present the solution again.
 The base task can be extended by two extra task.

 Part 1 will be solved as a UML activity diagram in the class.
-You will have to implement the algorithm as a program based on the starter code presented.
-In part 1, you will have 4 functions besides main() !
+You will have to implement the algorithm as a program based on the starter code presented, following the logic of the algorithm.
+In part 1, you will have four functions besides main() !

 Requirements